Skip to main content

 Why choose Geography at Girton?

 There is a distinct flavour to Geography at Girton.
 Here you will find a large and thriving community of undergraduates, postgraduates, postdoctoral researchers and Fellows working together to create a lively, supportive learning environment.
 We realise that students acquire knowledge in many different ways and believe strongly that knowledge gained in lectures and libraries is enhanced by opportunities for ‘group learning’, both formally, such as supervisions, and informally.
-Our group activities include informal reading groups, older students mentoring younger students and many group sessions throughout the year where all Girton’s geographers get together.
+Our group activities have included informal reading groups, older students mentoring younger students and group sessions throughout the year where all Girton’s geographers get together.
 We are slightly further out of town than many colleges, which creates a close and supportive community.
 Both socially and academically, Girton Geographers have a tremendous sense of identity and belonging.

 Geography has a long and illustrious academic history at Girton.
-We have experts in human, physical and environmental geography at Girton to inspire you and help you develop your critical thinking skills.
+We have experts in human, physical and environmental geography to inspire you and help you develop your critical thinking skills.
 It does not matter what your geographical interests are, you will find a home at Girton.
 While the College’s geographers have their specialist interests, you will also be supervised by researchers in the Department and from other colleges and therefore your interests will be very well catered for throughout your degree.

 At Girton, you will work closely with the Directors of Studies in Geography who will guide your studies, as well as other Geography Fellows.